The influence of Wilson lines on heavy quark anti-quark potential and mass: The holographic Wilson loop and heavy quark potential

 In Fig. \ref{fig:Wil}(a), the normalized quark anti-quark potential $V=\alpha'E/R^2 $ is depicted as a function of $M_0L$ in $d=5$ dimensions.
 Because $V$ is directly proportional to {the inter-quark distance} $L$, we see the area law behavior at large $M_0L$.
 That indicates that the theory is in the confining phase.
 The slope is equal to the QCD string tension.
 The QCD tension diminishes with an increase of $a_{\phi}$.
 It implies confinement is less pronounced at large $a_{\phi}$.
 In Fig. \ref{fig:Wil}(b), the $d=5$ quark anti-quark potential $V$ is plotted as a function of $|a_{\phi}|L$ in an extremal limit ($M_0=0$).
 Due to scaling symmetry of the EOM under $(t,\vec{x},z)\to \lambda (t,\vec{x},z)$, there is the scaling transformation of parameters $(a_{\phi},V,1/L)\to \lambda^{-1} (a_{\phi},V,1/L)$.
 Therefore, the potential has the functional form $V=|a_{\phi}|F(|a_{\phi}|L)$.
 We again witness the area law at large $|a_{\phi}|L$, except for $a_{\phi}=0$, where the background becomes pure AdS.
 The absence of the area law $a_{\phi}=0$ is attributed to the massless nature of the excitation.

 In Fig. \ref{fig:Wil0}, the normalized quark anti-quark potential is depicted as a $|a_{\phi}|L$ function.
 When $M_0$ increases, the QCD string tension, reflected in the potential slope, increases.
-It implies that the phenomenon of confinement is enhanced.
+It implies that the phenomenon of confinement is enhanced due to an area law.

+{Furthermore, our analysis also shows that a spatial Wilson loop in the high-temperature limit (large $M_0$) of a $5d$ gauge theory with an imaginary chemical potential obeys an area law.
+This gauge theory is dual to a 6-dimensional Reissner-Nordstr{\"o}m black hole.
+In addition, the resulting $4d$ gauge theory also obeys an area law (a confined phase) at long distances $(M_0L\gg 1)$.
+While an area law has been confirmed for cases such as the AdS soliton, proving the area law is important because the gravity dual is more unstable than an AdS black hole for a large gauge potential $a_{\phi}$. }